FlowFuse/flowfuse/docs/install/kubernetes/aws.md

 Create a `nginx-values.ymal` file to pass the values to the nginx helm file.

-You will need to replace the arn for the SSL certificate created earlier
+You will need to replace the ARN for the SSL certificate created earlier

 ```yaml
 controller: